Becoming a Traveler: Writing in Greece

 6:00 p.m.: Orientation session at the Academic Center followed by an open house offering students the opportunity to meet their Professor and fellow students.

 Student housing available until 12:00 noon.
-Ferry tickets to Piraeus.
+Ferry tickets to Piraeus are included.